Little Broken

 • Lemon zest and juice

-When it comes to making really good pancakes, there are few tips that guarantee a fluffy pancake every single time:
+When it comes to making really good pancakes, there are a few tips that guarantee a fluffy pancake every single time:

 • Do not overmix – First and most important tip is not to overmix the batter.
 Stir your batter until the dry and wet ingredients are just incorporated.
 That means mixing until the flour streaks have disappeared but leaving the lumps.